 You agree that until the action specified above has been taken and all sums due to us have been duly paid, we will have a lien on the statutory books and registers of the company in our possession.

-The Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 require us to undertake Customer Due Diligence on all new clients and prospective clients before the business relationship commences or an occasional transaction is undertaken.
+The Proceeds of Crime Act 2002 and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require us to undertake Customer Due Diligence on all new clients and prospective clients before the business relationship commences or an occasional transaction is undertaken.
 This involves identifying the client and any ultimate ownership and control structure where appropriate and verifying this information on the basis of documents, data or information obtained from reliable and independent sources.
 Such sources may include electronic identification services which use credit reference information to verify an individual’s identity, but this is not a credit check and the individual’s credit file will not be affected.

 We reserve the right to pass on to you the costs we reasonably incur as part of the Customer Due Diligence process.
 All information and documentation obtained will be filed and recorded in accordance with the Regulations and you agree that, if requested, we may disclose the same to others acting on your behalf.